 Mission target: Mercury orbit

-Mission duration: Seven years to reach Mercury orbit and over four years of scientific investigations
+Mission duration: Seven years to reach Mercury orbit and more than four years of scientific investigations

 Other key dates: